Enterprise AI governance starts where SSO ends.

 Cross-tenant data leakage

 An agent authorized for Tenant A accesses Tenant B's data.
-In multi-tenant SaaS, this is a catastrophic failure — a single cross-tenant leak can trigger breach notification obligations across every affected customer.
+In multi-tenant SaaS, this is a material failure: a single cross-tenant leak can trigger breach notification obligations across every affected customer.

 Shadow AI proliferation

-IBM found that 97% of organizations experiencing AI breaches lacked basic access controls.
 Without centralized authorization, teams deploy AI agents with ad-hoc permissions that no security review has approved.
+The risk is not only what the model says, but which tools it can invoke.

-Traditional logging captures API calls but not the authorization decision logic.
-Without knowing why an action was allowed — which policy matched, what context was evaluated — you cannot prove compliance to auditors.
+Traditional logging captures API calls but not the authorization decision recordic.
+Without knowing why an action was allowed, which policy matched, and what context was evaluated, auditors see the action, not the control that permitted it.

 Scale without control